Nonlinear Network Identifiability with Full Excitations: Directed acyclic graphs (DAGs)

 which implies that $f_{i,i-1}=\tilde f_{i,i-1}$ because all the $F_{i-1}$ are the same, and we thus identify $f_{i,i-1}$.
 Since the node $i$ was arbitrary, the analysis holds for the other nodes and therefore all the nonlinear functions in the arborescence are identified.
 By Proposition~\ref{prop:sinks_sources}, it is never necessary to measure the source.
 Finally, since each edge between two measured nodes is identified, it is sufficient to measure all the nodes except possibly the source, which does not provide information. \end{proof}

-Notice that in the proofs of Propositions~\ref{prop:DAG_unidentifiable} and \ref{prop:path_general_suff} we do not use properties of analytic functions and the results are also valid for nonlinear functions that are not analytic.
-We can see that even for simple topologies like arborescences, the identifiability problem requires the measurement of all the nodes except by the source, which could be impractical due to physical limitations and economic costs.
+We can see that even for simple topologies like arborescences, the identifiability problem requires the measurement of all the nodes except the source, which could be impractical due to physical limitations and economic costs.
 Furthermore, as Proposition~\ref{prop:DAG_unidentifiable} showed, for more complex graph topologies, even the measurement of all the nodes is not enough to identify all the nonlinear functions in a network.
 From the proof of Proposition~\ref{prop:DAG_unidentifiable}, we can see that the main problem is the identification of the static part of the nonlinear functions since it requires more information through the measurement of additional nodes.
 Therefore, we will consider nonlinear functions where no static part is present (i.e., only a dynamic part), which could be interpreted as the difference with respect to the steady state.
+In addition, we will consider continuously differentiable functions \footnote{Unfortunately, we need to discard almost everywhere continuously differentiable functions (e.g., ReLU) since the composition of these functions does not necessarily belong to the same class.}, which are smooth enough to guarantee the identifiability of path graphs and trees.